 The Brownville Community Center stands alone off highway 171 just above Northport, but the town of Brownville does not exist.
 Two brothers Brown opened a wood preserving plant in the isolated area in 1923, and built 40 small houses for the plant employees.
 The workers paid rent to the brothers that employed them, and the town ran smoothly for years.
 When the brothers agreed to commission the rail line to run through their area, larger machinery was able to be delivered to the plant, and commuting became an option for employees, sucking the life out of their self-serving city.
 The houses have been absorbed by the kudzu, but the wood preserving plant is still in operation.
 If the plant properly preserved the wood used to build this last remaining marker for Brownville, the lonely community center may be standing strong for quite a long time.

 Tell me about your favorite cryptid creatures!
 I want to hear from you guys on this one so tell me the creatures that creep you guys out!
 ALL POWER TO THE IMAGINATION: the weirder the better!
 One of my favorites is the legendary creature from the dense Alabama backwoods known as the hoop snake, as if snakes weren’t shocking enough.
-This terrifying serpent can chase its prey, moving even faster than its humdrum belly scooting brethren, my clutching his tail in his jaw and rolling like a wheel downhill.
-The detail that makes this cold-blooded creep even more chilling is that her tail is chock full of poison.
+This terrifying serpent can chase its prey, moving even faster than its humdrum belly scooting brethren, by clutching his tail in his jaw and rolling like a wheel downhill.
+The detail that makes this cold-blooded creep even more chilling is that his tail is chock full of poison.
 So when this reptile has his prey close enough to catch, it stiffens up into a spear position, piercing the victim causing instant death.
 The only way to dodge the hoop snake is to duck behind a tree or jump a fence, so either the tree soaks up the fatal poison or the snake has to uncoil to get through the chain link.
 That’s it, folks, those are the only ways to survive the hoop snake.
-To read more on the “Al power to the Imagination” campaign, head over to our website, serpentsofbienville.com
+To read more on the “All Power to the Imagination” campaign, head over to our website, serpentsofbienville.com

 PAINTER, NOT ARTIST